TorinKS/WinKernelLite/docs/building_examples.md

 - Visual Studio 2019 or later with C/C++ development tools
 - WinKernelLite library installed (or built from source)

+## Build vs. Install

+By default, examples are built but not installed to Program Files:

+- Examples are always built in the build directory: `build/bin/examples`
+- You can choose whether to install them using the `INSTALL_EXAMPLES` option

 ## Setup Environment

 Before building the examples, it's recommended to run the environment setup script: